the-isf-academy/making-with-code-zola/site/content/courses/cs9/unit00/labs/lab7_git/_index.md

 Your teachers have already created a repository for the unit project.
 Each student will have a fork this repository, so they have their own copy.

-First, let us know what your GitHub username is in [this Google Sheet](https://docs.google.com/spreadsheets/d/1DVA3Ug48vpsniiifGkUWSgNPGUqrPFMUCBnWjCr-tWk/edit?usp=sharing).
+{{< code-action >}} First, let us know what your GitHub username is in [this Google Sheet](https://docs.google.com/spreadsheets/d/1DVA3Ug48vpsniiifGkUWSgNPGUqrPFMUCBnWjCr-tWk/edit?usp=sharing).

 Then, you should be able to fin your repository in [your GitHub dashboard](https://github.com/).
 It will be named `project-animation-<YOUR-GITHUB_USERNAME>`.